joshchernoff/joshchernoff.github.io/content_src/posts/2024/04-03-hungry-for-nothing.md

 ---

 I need to write something.
-I just want to sedate and numb these this conscious thoughts.
+I just want to sedate and numb these conscious thoughts.
 I do this to be be ok with myselfe, just standing by, doing nothing for no one other than myself.
 I fill my ego with delusions of selflessness and compassion I never gave away but still feel and crave the dopamine from its effect on me.